DISHDevEx/cntf-stress-test/README.md

 |
 └── time_to_populate_database.txt      local storage file for collecting logs relating to the time it takes for new ues to be registered on the network
 ```
-## Gitlab CI
-**Pipeline Stages:**

-* load_network - subscribes thousands of UEs to the network
-* send_data - send 3MB data file to Postman endpoint
-* update_tests - update test results locally and in AWS
-* cleanup - removes all UE subscriptions from network database